-- Person Centered Therapy – a strategy that allows and encourages clients to understand and resolve their concerns in a safe, support environment.
+- Person Centered Therapy – A strategy that allows and encourages clients to understand and resolve their concerns in a safe, supportive environment.

-- Solution Focused Therapy – an approach interested in solutions which can be quickly implemented with a simple first step leading to further positive consequences.
+- Solution Focused Therapy – An approach interested in solutions that can be quickly implemented with a simple first step leading to further positive consequences.

 Dual Diagnosis Treatment

 Substance abuse and mental health disorders often co-occur.
 In many cases, traumatic experiences can result in mental health disorders and substance abuse.
 Dual diagnosis rehabilitation treats both of these issues together.
 The best approach for the treatment of dual diagnosis is an integrated system.
 In this strategy, both the substance abuse problem and the mental disorder are treated simultaneously.
 Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend largely on the treatment for both disorders done by the same team or provider.

 Medication-Assisted Treatments (MAT) for substance use disorders and mental health disorders are commonly used in conjunction with one another.
 This includes the use of medications and other medical procedures.
 During your rehab, the staff from your treatment facility will help you identify what caused your addiction and teach you skills that will help you change your behavior patterns and challenge the negative thoughts that led to your addiction.
 Sometimes, the pressures and problems in your life lead you to rely on substances to help you forget about them momentarily.